njoy89/cpu-load-monitoring-app/README.md

 Only reducers (including the transitions between state machine's states) are covered by unit tests.

 Integration tests mocks the back-end and verify the application from the user perspective.
-Tests cases are not independent from each other - their order describes a certain test scenario.
+Tests cases are not independent of each other - their order describes a certain test scenario.

 ## Open-ended questions

 #### How you would extend or improve your application design if you were building this for production?

-Things to improve related specifically to application design:
+Things to improve related specifically to application (UI/UX) design:

 - improve layout responsiveness;
 - add an ability to switch to the dark mode;
 - add an ability to switch to the compact mode (smaller font sizes, spacings etc.);

-Relevant / nice-to-have feature propositions:
+Nice-to-have feature propositions:

 - add an ability to re-arrange the position and size of the panels on Dashboard as user wishes;
 - add an ability to pick a custom time ranges on all panels (that would require B/E support);